OsamaShamout/OsamaShamout/README.md

 ###

-<p align="left">- 🏫 CS Grad | Minor in Data Analytics | 6x AWS Certified<br>- ☁️ Architecting + Automating Cloud Solutions for Digico Solutions <br>- 📚  Actively researching in security, machine learning, and blockchain systems and their intersections. <br>Latest: Investigating Differentially Private Machine Learning Models for APT <br>- ⚡ Economics, geopolitics, videography, and traveling fuel my curiosity.</p>
+<p align="left">- 🏫 CS Grad | Minor in Data Analytics | 6x AWS Certified<br>- ☁️ Architecting + Automating Cloud Solutions for Digico Solutions <br>- 📚  Actively researching in security, machine learning, and blockchain systems and their intersections. <br>&nbsp; &nbsp; &nbsp; &nbsp; Latest research  : Investigating Differentially Private Machine Learning Models for APT <br>- ⚡ Economics, geopolitics, videography, and traveling fuel my curiosity.<br>- 📫 You can reach me at oshamout@digico.me</p>

+#### Making the world a better place one line of code at a time...

 ###

-<h3 align="left">🛠  In a typical day, I use the following languages and tools</h3>
+<h3 align="left">🛠&nbsp;&nbsp;In a typical day, I use the following languages and tools</h3>

 ###